This post may contain affiliate links. See our affiliate disclosure for more.

 Digital Marketing Manager and Director

 Overseeing and implementing digital campaigns is the job of digital marketing managers and directors.
 Tasks include organizing and managing a budget, planning out the project, setting milestones, and more.

 To be a digital marketing manager and director, you must have stellar communication and organization skills, as well as staying firm with decisions and excellent delegation skills.
-Typically, this job requires a considerable amount of experience, but the payoff is excellent.
+Typically, this job requires a considerable amount of experience (which you can easily get at a digital agency), but the payoff is excellent.